Home » The Honor System

 The Honor System

-Introduction / Statement of the Honor Code / General Information / Honor Code Violations / The Honor Code Applied to Preparation of Papers / Tests, Examinations, and Other Exercises / The Honor Code Application to Group Work / Tips for Sucess / Responsibility of the Individual Student / Undergraduate Honor Council / Student Advisers / Faculty Advisers / Procedures of the Undergraduate Honor Council / Hearings / Penalties / After the Hearing / Withdrawal from the University Before Hearing
+Introduction / General Information / The Honor Code / The Honor Code Applied to Preparation of Papers / Tests, Examinations, and Other Exercises / The Honor Code Application to Group Work / Tips for Sucess / Responsibility of the Individual Student / Undergraduate Honor Council / Undergraduate Honor Pledge / Student Advisers / Faculty Advisers /Procedures of the Undergraduate Honor Council / Hearings / Penalties / After the Hearing / Withdrawal from the University Before Hearing

 The Vanderbilt Honor System was instituted in 1875 with the first final examinations administered by the University.
 Dean Madison Sarratt summarized the system as follows, “Let every individual who contemplates entering Vanderbilt University ask himself[/herself] first this important question: Am I strong enough to give my word of honor and then live up to it in spite of every temptation that may arise.”

 The Honor System is only one of the elements provided to Vanderbilt Students with which each may develop creative thinking, intellectual maturity, personal accountability, and respect for honesty, integrity, and truth.
-The goal of the Honor System is to have all students leave Vanderbilt not only as graduates, but also as citizens of integrity.
+The goal of the Honor System is to have all students leave Vanderbilt not only as graduates, but also as men and women of integrity.

 [ Back to Top ]

 All students are required to acquaint themselves with the provisions of the Honor System through the information in this Handbook.
-Undergraduate students may obtain further information from the dean of each school, from the Honor Council at Vanderbilt University, PMB 351598, 2301 Vanderbilt Place, Nashville, TN 37235-1598, telephone 615 32(2-7868), from the Honor Council Web site, from the Honor Council adviser or from the Office of Student Conduct and Academic Integrity.
+Undergraduate students may obtain further information from the dean of each school, from the Honor Council President at Vanderbilt University, PMB 351598, 2301 Vanderbilt Place, Nashville, TN 37235-1598, telephone 615 32(2-7868), from the Honor Council Web site, or from the Honor Council adviser.
 Graduate and professional students may obtain information from the office of the dean of their respective school or college.

 Graduate and professional students are subject to the jurisdiction of the student body that implements the Honor System in the graduate and professional schools: School of Graduate Studies Honor Council, Student Honor Council of the School of Medicine, Honor Council of the Law School, Divinity School Honor Council, Honor Council of the School of Nursing, Owen Graduate School of Management Honor Council, and Peabody Honor Council (for students in professional programs at Peabody College).
 Graduate and professional students must check with their individual schools or advisers for further regulations beyond procedures cited in this Handbook, which may affect their studies and observances of Honor Codes.